 The Jackfruit Company — whose mission is to transform world health, farmer’s livelihoods, and humanity’s eco-footprint for the better — is another option.
-The company makes an array of jackfruit products including curry, teriyaki, tex-mex, lightly seasoned, lemon-garlic and bbq jackfruit, plus prepared bowls, sweet ripe jackfruit, and a “naked jackfruit” product designed for food service.
+The company makes an array of jackfruit products with flavors like curry, teriyaki, tex-mex, lightly seasoned, lemon-garlic and bbq, plus prepared bowls, sweet ripe jackfruit, and a “naked jackfruit” product designed for food service.

-You may also be able to find dehydrated jackfruit chips, jackfruit noodles, jackfruit powder and other products.
+You may also be able to find dehydrated chips, noodles, powder and other products.

 The idea of cutting into a massive, thick-skinned orb can be intimidating.
 But it’s doable if you’re willing to put in the work.

 Here’s a quick step-by-step video to help you prepare this bulbous fruit.

 When selecting a fruit, remember this: Jackfruit is green when unripe, and then, it turns light brown and has a strong fragrance when ripe.

 (Editor’s Note: All parts of the jackfruit contain a sticky, white latex “sap,” which can be used as an adhesive.
 You may want to use gloves or coat hands, knives, and work surfaces with vegetable oil prior to preparation and lay newspaper down if you try to cut into it.
 And a warning: There have been documented cases of anaphylaxis in people allergic to latex, so you may want to avoid this food if you have a latex allergy or are sensitive to latex.)